Swapnil-ingle/Swapnil-ingle.github.io/first_abroad_experience.md

 _"IMG_LANDSCAPE_FROM_TRAIN"_

-I reach Basel after a 90 minutes ride and take a tram to check-in to my Airbnb hotel.
+I reach Basel after a 90 minutes ride and took a tram to check-in to my Airbnb hotel.
 It's weekend and I had decided to explore this neat little city.

 Basel is a historic city and there is a lot to see.
 You can see the old buildings, gates, musuems and churches and a bridge and the city itself is a wanderlust experience.
 And the people here are ridiculously, NICE.
 I don't know whether it was just me or this is a "creative recollection" but overall people seem very happy, warm towards others and nice in-general.